osate/osate2/core/org.osate.help/help/markdown/instantiation.md

 An instance model is created and placed in a directory called `instances` in the same directory as the `.aadl` file that contains the root component classifier.
 This directory is created if it does not already exist.
 The file is only created if the result status is "OK".

 The instance model built from system implementation `my::package::system.impl` is named `my_package_system_impl_Instance.aaxl2`.
 This is an XML-based model description that is not readily readable by people.
 It can be opened and viewed in a hierarchical manner in OSATE.
-Here we see the model we just generated:

 ## Reinstantiating a Model

 If you update the declarative model it is necessary to reinstantiate the instance model.

-Existing instance models can be reinstantiated by selecting one or more `.aaxl` file, folder, project, or working set in the `AADL Navigator` view and then either
+Existing instance models can be reinstantiated by selecting one or more `.aaxl` files, folders, projects, or working sets in the `AADL Navigator` view and then either

 * Choosing `Reinstantiate` from the view's context menu, or